 Small business mentality is different since the owner generally sets out to compete in an existing market rather than dominate.
 A small business owner also spends less time thinking about the big picture because running the business is part of the lifestyle choice they have made.

-Massimo Garbuio, a lecturer in international business, believes it’s important to remember that although start-ups are sexy, both types of businesses are incredibly important.
+Dr Massimo Garbuio, a senior lecturer in entrepreneurship, believes it’s important to remember that although start-ups are sexy, both types of businesses are incredibly important.

 “In an economy, it’s critical to have both small businesses and start-ups - they have very different roles,” he says.
 “Start-ups create future growth by exploring innovative and often life-changing ideas.
 Small businesses tend to ‘look after’ the needs of today.
 When we think about job creation, this is often fuelled by small businesses rather than start-ups.”